 - Designated storage areas with containers lined with red bags.

-- Needles / Syringes are disposed of in a rigid, puncture & tear resistant containers – known as a “Sharps Container”
+- Needles / Syringes are disposed of in rigid, puncture & tear-resistant containers known as a “Sharps Container”.

 Are there any safety related things I need to keep in mind about my waste containers?